 The Limited Liability Company (Sociedad de Responsabilidad Limitada, or SRL in Spanish) is historically the popular choice for typically small businesses.
 It is quite appealing in the sense that the social capital required to incorporate the company in the Dominican Republic is quite reasonable and low.

-This legal entity requires a minimum of 2 shareholders which can be either individual persons or other legal entities.
+This type of company requires a minimum of 2 shareholders which can be either individual persons or other legal entities.
 The shareholders can have a local or a foreign domicile.

 In terms of administration, at least 1 director is required to manage the SRL legal entity.

-Regarding tax compliance, it is necessary for this type of legal entity to file annual financial statements to tax authorities.
+Regarding tax compliance, it is necessary for this type of company to file annual financial statements to tax authorities.
 Furthermore, the company’s account needs to undergo an annual audit.

 Simplified Limited Company

-This legal entity requires a minimum of 2 shareholders which can be both individuals or legal entities.
+This type of company requires a minimum of 2 shareholders which can be both individuals or legal entities.
 The shareholders can have a local or a foreign domicile.

 In terms of administration, at least 1 director is needed to manage the SAS legal entity.